 Projected investment management expenses are equal to a percentage of the projected future fund values.

-The assumption for expense inflation is based on the current best estimate of future salary inflation and nonsalary inflation, taking account of uncertainties around the future inflation rate applicable to regulatory costs and IT costs.
+The assumption for expense inflation is based on ALD's current best estimate of future salary inflation and non-salary inflation, taking account of uncertainties around the future inflation rate applicable to regulatory costs and IT costs.

 Lapse assumptions